 First, I carefully cup open all the onions, and removed the small bulbs that were growing in the middle.
 These I planted in the garden!
 I also cut off the bases of the onions and planted those in the garden too.
 More on that later.

 Next I pulled off all the skins and wilted portions and set them aside to save for making homemade chicken broth.
 Any pieces that weren't good for anything I set aside in a separate pile to place in my compost pile for my garden.

 It took about 15 hours for my onions to dry completely.
 Store them in an airtight container.
-Four large onions filled approximately 3/4 of a quart sized canning jar.
-These dried onions are great for adding to soups and casseroles.
-You will find they retain much of their flavor when they re-hydrate.
+These are great for adding to soups and casseroles.
+You will find they retain much of their flavor.
 Much better flavor than store bought!

 Copyright 2013, Creative Homemaking, LLC.
 This article may not be reprinted.

 Follow my canning and preserving board on Pinterest.

 Comment on this article or submit your tip to CreativeHomemaking.com.